 Our favorite part about the kitchenCRATE team was by far the above and beyond professionalism that we experienced from the very beginning.
 The kitchenCRATE team treated us fantastic and even when there was the inevitable hiccup, we were treated far better than we would have expected.
 Most companies don’t have the “kitchenCRATE culture” with this level of professionalism.
 We almost feel like we need to have a house party with the kC team because of the great job they did!

 Was there anything about the process or project that surprised you?
 If so, what was it?

 The thing that surprised us was the attention to detail and the response/reaction we got when the unexpected came up.
 No matter the project, there will be at least minor issues.
-When we hit those minor issues, we were treated well and the issues resolved in a positive, timely, and confidence-inspiring manner.
+When we hit those minor issues during the kitchen renovation, we were treated well and the issues resolved in a positive, timely, and confidence-inspiring manner.
 We really were blown away by the customer experience and service throughout the project.
-We could not be more pleased by our new kitchen – it’s like we moved into a new house that is perfectly designed for us!
+We could not be more pleased with our new kitchen – it’s like we moved into a new house that is perfectly designed for us!

 Before and After Pictures